dotnsf/phpAmazonShop/README.md

 ## 0. Install

-* Get Amazon Associate account and get AWS Key, Secret, and Tag.
+* Get Amazon Associate account and get AWS Key, Secret.
+If you get Amazon Associate tag, that would be better, but that is not mandatory.

 * Edit credentials.php with correct information of MySQL and Amazon IDs.
+If you don't get Amazon Associate tag, just leave it as brank('').

 * Edit crawler/amazonapi.php with node IDs what you need(https://affiliate.amazon.co.jp/gp/associates/help/t100).